 Melissa Riche (President) is a writer, researcher, local historian and preservationist.
 For 30 years she has written about architecture and design for a variety of clients and publications.
 She is the author of Mod Mirage, a comprehensive study of midcentury architecture in Rancho Mirage.
 She lives in a 1958 house at the historic district Tamarisk Ranchos, designed by William Krisel.

 Craig Traupane (Vice President) trained as an architect.
 He specializes in managing restorations of historic homes, including the Charney Residence (Wexler & Harrison, 1957) at Tamarisk Country Club and two residences by William F. Cody.

 Daniel Swartz, AIA is a dedicated preservationist and design and architecture expert.
 He serves on the board of Sci-Arc Architecture and Design School in Los Angeles and the advisory board of the University of Michigan Taubman College of Architecture.
-He owns a Wexler designed home in Thunderbird Heights.
+A Rancho Mirage resident, until recently he owned a Wexler-designed house in Thunderbird Heights.

 Thomas Watson is a lawyer and activist with an abiding love of architecture.
-He is a partner with the law firm of Diamond McCarthy LLP, specializing in U.S. and international litigation and arbitration.
-He owns the 1960 Tompkins residence designed by Thorton Ladd & John Kelsey in Thunderbird Heights.
+He is a partner with the law firm of Steptoe & Johnson.
+He owns the 1960 Tompkins residence designed by Thornton Ladd & John Kelsey in Thunderbird Heights.
 And he is presently building a home designed by the Spanish firm Esteva i Esteva in Los Angeles.

 Daniel Allen started his career as an estate-planning attorney before moving into wealth management.
 He currently is an executive at a large financial institution.
 His passion for midcentury design began when he first stepped foot in the desert twelve years ago.
 He lives in the Thunderbird North community.